aprilyw/writingwithaphasia/static/md/brian.md

 ![](/static/img/brian/Golf.jpg)
 *I also golfed at Spaulding (still with my beard and helmet).*

 The other new thing I did was to take an afternoon nap for two hours, from 4:00 to 6:00pm.
-After I woke up, my family would eat dinner, I would wash the dishes and then go back to sleep at 11:00pm.
+After I woke up, my family would eat dinner.
+I would wash the dishes and then go back to sleep at 11:00pm.

 Before I had my stroke, I spent most of my time working as a lawyer.
 After I had my stroke, I had a conversation with my law firm and we both decided that I should retire.
 My attention changed, and I spent most of my time recovering from the stroke and aphasia.